aaron-grau/curic/rails/projects/reddit_on_rails/README.md

 * A `sub` association to the `Sub` the `Post` is submitted to (required)
 * An `author` association.

-Again, write all the standard `PostsController` actions, excepting `index` (the `subs#show` can list `posts`).
+Again, write all the standard `PostsController` actions, except for `index` (the `subs#show` can list `posts`).

 Write `posts#edit` and `posts#update` controller actions (and routes)